Study Abroad Program Overview

 Coursework Taught in Chinese

-If you are in the year or spring programs and have advanced Chinese language skills, you are eligible to take regular Peking University courses in select fields taught in Chinese.
+If you have advanced Chinese language skills, you are eligible to take regular Peking University courses in select fields taught in Chinese.
 Students who plan to take regular Chinese-taught undergraduate courses should have the new HSK 6 certificate (180 points or higher); or they can pass the PKU Chinese Language Placement Test, which is held at the beginning of each semester.

 Coursework Taught in English